This post is dedicated to new readers — those who found their way here from the Bitter Infertiles (podcast Episode 20).

-(If you’re new, I hope you’ll see it’s quite pleasant here; that contrary to conventional wisdom, flowers grow.
+If you’re new to this blog, I hope you’ll see it’s quite pleasant here.
+Contrary to conventional wisdom, flowers grow.
 Laughter is encouraged.
-All in all we strive to make it a happy blog.
-A place where women, mostly those who are not mothers through chance or circumstance, gather and kibbitz about the world as we as see it, how we can make it better.
-Sometimes we discuss movies, books, dish, ya know.)
+All in all, we strive to make this blog a place where women, mostly those who are not mothers through chance or circumstance, gather.
+We kibitz about the world as we as see it and how we can make it better.
+Sometimes we discuss movies, books, and simply dish.

-If you, dear regular readers, haven’t yet tuned in to the podcast (and please do), let me set the scene.
-While millions prepared last weekend for the Super Bowl, four women fired up Skype to have a conversation normally reserved for the closest of friends.
+For regular readers who haven’t yet tuned in to the podcast, let me set the scene.
+While millions prepared last weekend for the Super Bowl, four women fired up Skype.
+We engaged in a conversation normally reserved for the closest of friends.
 Episode 20 started at midnight in Israel (Mo), 5:00 pm outside of Toronto, Canada (Loribeth), 2:00 pm somewhere in view of Mt.
-Ranier in Washington (Cristy), and 2:00 pm for me, located a 45-minute drive south of San Francisco.
+Ranier in Washington (Cristy), and at 2:00 pm for me, an hour south of San Francisco.

-What I will say is that I was startled by the willingness, the openness of the hosts to go where most women in their early 30s, keenly familiar with infertility losses, fear to tread.
-Warm, intelligent and inquisitive Mo and Cristy wanted to know it all and then some.
+Listeners will be startled by the willingness of the hosts (women in their early 30s), keenly familiar with infertility losses, to venture into territory many fear to tread.
+Warm, intelligent and inquisitive, Mo and Cristy wanted to hear it straight.
 They broke new ground.
-How?

-I don’t know that there has ever been this level of honest, taboo-busting public discourse with women in such different places in the infertility world.
-It was initiated by women still pursuing motherhood, unafraid of infertility’s stigma and eager to uncover the truth.
-Along the way the hosts questioned the wisdom of their peers who, in pursuit of children, abuse their bodies and their sanity, who throw away what they do have for something they might never have.
+I don’t ever recall this level of honest, taboo-busting public discourse among women coming from such different places in the infertility world.
+Initiated for women pursuing motherhood, they were unafraid of infertility’s stigma.
+They proved eager to uncover the truth.
+They questioned the wisdom of their peers — those who, in pursuit of children — abuse their bodies and their sanity, who throw away what they do have for something they might never have.

-I went into this Skype call nervously, much as Tracey described in a recent blog post, feeling like “the proverbial skunk invited to the garden party, or the divorce attorney invited to the wedding expo.”
+I went into the Skype call nervous.
+I felt, as described in another blog post, like “the proverbial skunk invited to the garden party, or the divorce attorney invited to the wedding expo.”

-But skunk nothing.
-I came out of it, blushing, feeling like an adored big sister.
+I came away blushing.
+I felt like an adored big sister.

 Courageous?
 Selfless?
 Founts of sanity?

 Come again?
-These are not descriptions my people are accustomed to hearing.
+These are not descriptions women like me are accustomed to hearing.

 taught me so much about life and helped me see that though I can’t control what happens to me, I can control how I chose to confront each disappointment and moment of pain.
 You’ve taught me that from the ashes we can rise like Phoenixes and pursue a life that is full, filled with purpose, happiness and joy.
 Saying ‘thank you’ is not enough

-That leaves me with another lesson in my blogaversary week:
+That leaves me with another lesson in my blogiversary week:

 Lesson #3: Blogging makes the world a smaller place; offering us platforms to reach out and touch others in ways we never imagined.